apache/kylin/website/_docs15/tutorial/cube_streaming.md

 ./bin/kylin.sh org.apache.kylin.source.kafka.util.KafkaSampleProducer --topic kylin_demo --broker sandbox:6667 —delay 0
 {% endhighlight %}

+Note: you may encounter "java.lang.NoClassDefFoundError: kafka/producer/ProducerConfig" error here; the reason is Kylin doesn't embed kafka jar any more since v1.5.3; You need copy the kafka client jar file to $KYLIN_HOME/lib folder and then re-run this command.

 It will send 1 record to Kafka every 2 second, with "delay" be 0, the "order_time" will be the same as the timestamp that the message be created.
 Please don't press CTRL+C before finishing this tutorial, otherwise the streaming will be stopped.

 Thirdly, you can check the sample message with kafka-console-consumer.sh, with another shell session: